DSSD-Madison/DSIRE-API/README.md

    package containing your version of their handler.
 Note that quick edits may be made directly in the AWS Console, if you don't mind scrolling past the bundler emissions :)
-5. Copy over necessary environment variables from the production handlers.
+5. Congifure necessary environment variables in Lambda for your use-case, or dispatch the `AWS Environment Sync` GitHub workflow with the value you chose for the parameter `Name` to populate that handler with the production (branch `main`) environment.
 6. When finished testing, delete your deployment of `DsireApiHandlers`.
 Some deployment artifacts may be left in AWS-generated S3 buckets, which can be removed as desired.